Belinda

 'It is singular, that my having spent a winter with one of the most dissipated women in England should have sobered my mind so completely.'

-Linda Bree is Editorial Director, Arts and Literature at Cambridge University Press.
-She has previously edited for the Oxford World's Classics, Defoe's Moll Flanders (2011) and Fielding's Jonathan Wild (2008).
+Linda Bree was until 2019 Head of Humanities at Camrbidge University Press, and is now a senior member of Wolfson College, University of Cambridge.
+She has previously edited, for the Oxford World's Classics, Daniel Defoe's Moll Flanders (2011) and (with Claude Rawson) Henry Fielding's Jonathan Wild (2008).

 Table of contents